Skip to main content

-An LLC sliding into 'not in good standing' status is the most common compliance accident in US LLC operations.
-The state Secretary of State changes the status from 'active' to 'not in good standing' or 'delinquent' once a compliance trigger fires, and the change propagates within hours to bank KYB systems, payment processor compliance feeds, and business credit bureaus.
+An LLC sliding into 'not in good standing' status is the most common compliance lapse for US LLC operators.
+The state Secretary of State changes the status from 'active' to 'not in good standing' or 'delinquent' once a compliance trigger fires, and the change tends to propagate quickly to bank KYB systems, payment processor compliance feeds, and business credit bureaus.
 Stripe pauses payouts.
 Mercury freezes the account.
 New transactions on the corporate card start failing.
 The LLC's contracts in the state become harder to enforce, and in a few states the contracts become voidable by the other party.

 The trigger is usually small: a missed annual report, a registered agent gap, a sales tax notice that never reached the LLC because the address was old, a Form 8822-B filing that never went in.
-The consequence is large because the financial stack runs on automated compliance feeds that act fast and ask questions only after the LLC is already locked out.
+The consequence is large because automated Know Your Business (KYB) checks tend to act first and surface the question only after the account is already restricted.

 The recovery has a specific sequence.
 The reinstatement filing with the state Secretary of State has to come first, since every downstream system cross-checks the SOS status.
-The IRS Form 8822-B and FinCEN BOI updates often need to ride alongside, especially if the address was the trigger.
+The IRS Form 8822-B and FinCEN BOI updates often need to be filed in parallel, especially if the address was the trigger.
 Then Stripe, Mercury, and the rest of the financial stack restart.
 This guide walks through the four common triggers, the state-by-state reinstatement cost and timeline across the save office cities, and the financial-stack restart sequence that brings the LLC back online.

 What 'not in good standing' actually means: the four common triggers